-Q: Since students can complete the MBA and MA programs completely online, how do we verify
+Q. Since students can complete the MBA Program completely online, how do we verify

-A. Online courses meet on Blackboard.
+A. Online courses “meet” on Blackboard.
 Students are required to log into Blackboard for each course using a secure username and password that only the student knows

-Q: How does the University protect my privacy?
+Q. How does the University protect my privacy?

-Q: Are there any additional charges required in courses other than the cost of tuition?
+Q. Are there any additional charges required in courses other than the cost of tuition?

-Q: How does the course work in online courses compare to course work in residential courses?
+Q. How does the course work in online courses compare to course work in residential courses?

 A. As per the SACS policy on credit hours, found in the Academic Catalog, the School of Business ensures that students are challenged whether they choose online or residential courses.
 Student learning outcomes are listed on every syllabus and the outcomes are the same for each course section, regardless of whether the course meets online or face to face.